M66B/NetGuard/FAQ.md

 Especially system applications often have the same UID, despite having a different package and application name, these are set up like this by the ROM manufacturer at build time.
 These applications can only be allowed/blocked access to the internet as a group.

+<a name="FAQ32"></a>
+**(32) Why is the battery/network usage of NetGuard so high?**

+This is because Android contributes battery and network usage which is normally contributed to other applications to NetGuard in IP filtering mode.
+IP filtering mode is always enabled on Android version before 5.0 and optionally enabled on later Android versions.

 <br />